BREAKING: EPA Admits GenX Linked To CancerRSS

 EPA’s Draft Toxicity Assessments for GenX and PFBS:

-EPA determined a candidate Chronic Reference Dose of 0.00008 mg/kg-day, or 80 parts per trillion.
+EPA determined a candidate Chronic Reference Dose of 0.00008 mg/kg-day.
 A reference dose is the daily oral intake not anticipated to cause negative health effects over a lifetime.
 A reference dose is not a carcinogenic risk factor, however, EPA states that the toxicity data for GenX are “suggestive of cancer.”
 According to the draft report, oral exposure in animals had negative health effects on the kidney, blood, immune system, developing fetus, and liver.
 The draft toxicity report also provided information on PFBS, which is a replacement chemical for PFOS.
 The candidate Chronic Reference Dose for PFBS is 0.01 mg/kg-day, and there was insufficient data to determine its carcinogenic potential.

 The Chemours plant in Fayetteville, North Carolina produces refrigerants, ion exchange membranes, and other fluoroproducts.
 They have been discharging liquid effluent into the Cape Fear River for years, which has contaminated drinking water for the entire area.
 GenX is the replacement chemical for PFOA.
 After PFOA was discovered to be toxic, manufacturers addressed the issue by making an equally-as toxic replacement.
 Manufacturers of PFAS have been doing this for years, which is why there are so many different variations present in the environment.